locoframework/loco-js/README.md

 * **Channels** - the namespace where `ActionCable`'s subscriptions are created
 * **Controllers** - the object that you have to merge all custom controllers with.
 It contains `Base` class for custom controllers
-* **Deps** - this is an abbreviation of "dependencies".
-This object has 2 properties:
-    * **cable** - if you want to send and receive signals / messages through WebSockets, assign consumer to this property by invoking `ActionCable.createConsumer();`
-    * **NotificationCenter** - you have to assign a custom class to this property that is going to receive notifications sent via WebSockets
 * **Env** - this object holds environmental informations.
 Its properties:
     * **action** - the value of the `data-action` attribute of `<body>`.
 This is also the name of the method that is called on the current controller
     * **controller** - the instance of the current controller